Gazo (rapper)

 Ibrahima Diakité (/fr/; born August 5, 1994), better known by his stage name Gazo (/fr/), is a French rapper of Guinean descent.

 Gazo is from a suburb of Paris called Saint-Denis.
 It is often named in many of his songs and also often identified as the "93" based on the French INSEE code for the region.
 In his youth, he got involved with a lot of troublemaking.
 His parents kicked him out by age 12, and by age 15 he left school, deciding to embark on his rap career along with some of his friends in Saint-Denis, eventually leading him to join the Gangster Disciple Nation (GDN) around the age of 16 with his friends.
 Putting a number of songs on YouTube, he got the attention of Gims who offered a joint track to him on his own album Le Fléau.
 Gazo released his own mixtape Drill FR on 26 February 2021.
 It reached number 1 on the French Albums Chart with the single "Haine&Sex" reaching number 2 on the French Single Chart.

 Gazo has had much success in his rap career since.
 "Haine&Sex" has since received diamond certification.
 He is commonly known as "The Prince of French Drill".
 Per one of his producers, Flem KGB, as well as a general consensus among fans of French rap, Gazo created an identifiable brand for French drill music, taking influence from UK and US drill yet unique on its own.

 Early life

 Ibrahima Diakhaté was born on August 5, 1994, in Châteauroux, to a Guinean family.
 He is the youngest of a family of five children.
 He grew up in small apartments in Belleville and then in the Roquette district.
-He is cousin with the rapper MHD.
+He is rapper MHD's cousin.
 From the age of 11, he was placed in an educational home.
 He stopped school in the sixth grade and went on to placements in a home and foster family until he came of age.
 He then went on to live between Saint-Denis and the street, without identity papers.
 In 2017, he was imprisoned for the first time in a remand center, only to return there a few weeks after his release.